ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 We use the [OCaml for Windows](https://fdopen.github.io/opam-repository-mingw/) installer which comes in 32bit and 64bit versions.
-This installer gives you OPAM and OCaml installations all in one go.
+This installer gives you opam and OCaml installations all in one go.
 It is used from within a Cygwin environment, but the executables produced have no dependency on Cygwin at all.

 ## The OCaml top level